with partners Adolf Rosenberger and Anton Piech.

-Unlike most races that are relatively short sprints, Le Mans was conceived to test the endurance that car makers could or could not muster in their products.
-The first 24 hour Le Mans race was held the 26th of May, 1923.
+Unlike most races that are relatively short sprints, Le Mans was conceived to test the endurance that car makers could---or could not---muster in their vehicles.
+The first 24 hour Le Mans race was held the 26th of May,1923.
 Initial races declared a class winner after 3 consecutive races.
 The car that covered the most cumulative miles over what amounted to a 72 hour period was declared the winner.
 This format lasted 5 years until it was concluded that waiting 3 events for a winner to be announced was dysfunctional.
 Beginning in 1928, class winners were declared at the end of each race.

-Over the years, managing the goal of winning a Grand Prix and any of the various titles has evolved into a science supported by a team of 100+ people, each individual dedicated to a very specific area of expertise.
+Over the years, managing the goal of winning a Grand Prix title among others, has evolved into a science with car makers typically fielding a team of 100+ people, each individual dedicated to a very specific area of expertise.
 In 1951, Porsche went to Le Mans with two cars, #46 and #47.
-The 47 car was damaged during practice by Rudolph Sauerwein.
-He, his driving partner and the car didn’t take part in the race.
-Porsche’s #46, with Auguste Veuillet and Edmond Mouche sharing the cockpit of the modified 356, finished first in their 1100cc class (and 20th overall.)
-Back then, there were just a handful of technicians that went along to support the cars & drivers.
+Only the #46 car ran the race as the other car was damaged beyond repair by Rudolph Sauerwein during practice.
+Back then, there were just a handful of technicians that went along to support the cars and drivers.

-Ferry Porsche with Max Hoffman on Max's penthouse balcony in Manhattan, New York City.
-The two are meeting to discuss a business deal that leads to Hoffman becoming the first importer and retail seller of Porsche in the U.S.
+Ferry with Max Hoffman on Max's penthouse balcony in Manhattan, New York City.

 Photo credit: Porsche AG

 Top: Hoffman's auto showroom located in New York City at 487 Park Avenue circa 1950.

 Photo credit: Unknown